AnthonyMariani/NFL-Analytics-Dashboard/README.md

 # NFL-Analytics-Dashboard
 The NFL Analytics Dashboard is an innovative tool designed to distill comprehensive NFL player statistics from a CSV-sourced SQL database into user-friendly visual data, facilitating easy access to player performance metrics, fantasy football management, and in-depth statistical analysis through a sleek JavaFX interface.

+## PlayerDAO.java
+Queries Database to find relevant statistics

+## Data.sql
+Creates Database from players_stats_2023.csv to be used in application

 ## Navigating the Application:
 ● The first tab allows you to search by any player in the database and reveal information about them.
 For example, if you wanted to look at the season stats for Joe Burrow, you would type in his name, click search, and it would come up with his full stats for every game in the 2023 season and his season total stats.
 If you are unsure about the names of players, the next section is made to help you